VOffoma/Ticketing-System/README.md

     * The admin will see all tickets

 ## Note
+### Requirements unmet:
-* Requirements unmet: not enough tests.
+* Not enough tests.
+* Some functionality can refactored into other functions or middleware e.g the check for the existence of a ticket.
+* An ordinary user should not be able to see a ticket for another user unless the This should only be available to the support and admin user.
+* An ordinary user should not be able see to comments for a ticket that he or she did not create.

+### Issues faces:
-* Issues faces: No technical issues
+No technical issues.
+### Feedback
-* Feedback: None for now
+None for now